sabyrzhan/learning-progress/finance/crypto.md

 - `whale` - huge player who has huge amount of capital.
 They are called market movers due to their capital.
 - `pump and dump` - spike and crash.
 The movement is used to create `FOMO` so they can sell the coins at higher price and then dump.
 - `shill` - The act of unsolicited endorsing of the coin in public.
 Traders who bought a coin has an interest in shilling the coin, in hopes of igniting the public’s interest in that particular coin.
+- `Margin Trading` - the same as getting loan for trading.
+A term for ‘trading with leverage’.
+In this instance of trading, you borrow one side of the trading pair at an agreed loan rate and sell it for the other side of the trading pair.
+Depending on the direction you believe the market to move, you may place a long or a short bet on the trading pair of concern.
+- `Long` - keeping position for long time
+- `Short` - keeping position for short time
+- `limit order` - order set with future price.
+It is executed when the target price is hit.
+- `borrowing rate` - When you open a leveraged position, you will be borrowing coins at a pre-determined rate.
+This rate will be added to reflect your position’s overall profit and loss.
+- `lending rate` - Some exchanges have lending accounts.
+You may deposit your coins into these lending accounts to lend your coins for others to execute their leveraged trades.
+The lending rate fluctuates throughout the day based on the demand for shorting the coin.
+- `fill or kill` - A limit order that will not execute unless an opposite order exceeds this limit order’s amount.
+- `BUY | SELL Wall.` - A wall as seen in the depth chart of exchanges is an amalgamation of limit orders of the same price target.
+- `Altcoin` - other coints different than BTC.
+- `circulating supply` - coin amount circulating for usage.
+If multiplied by coin price, gives `market cap`.
+- `market cap` - coin dominance in crypto market.
+- `ICO` - Initial Coin Offering on exchanges - the same as IPO.
+- `arbitrage` - act of buying and selling on different exchanges to earn the difference in the spread.
+- `BTFD` - Buy the Fucking Dip - when FOMO, it is time to buy.
+- `moon` - extreme bullish of a coin
+- `weak hands` - those who are not patient and sell at loss when market is down.